michaelalfaro/200-r-bootcamp/index.md

 #### How do I turn in my homework?

 Please create a **single pdf document** that includes your work for all of the in class and after class exercises.
 Name the file as "lastname_firstname.pdf".
-Upload the file using [this link](EEB_201.6l31fy21qfhgsw3g@u.box.com).
+Email the file using [this link](mailto:EEB_201.6l31fy21qfhgsw3g@u.box.com).

 All assignments are due **Friday October 9th by 5:00 PM**.